couchbaselabs/couchbeans/README.md

 Internal beans are represented by protected classes and never handled or available on any other than internal nodes.

 ### External beans
-Global and local beans can be marked with `@External` annotation.
+Beans can be marked with `@External` annotation.
-External beans
+External beans are global and processed only on external nodes.

 ### Foreign beans
 Foreign bean is a bean object that is loaded on a node other than internal node that owns bean's vbucket.